zaphosting/docs/docs/vserver-linux-openmp.md

 import InlineVoucher from '@site/src/components/InlineVoucher';

 ## Introduction
-Do you have a Linux VPS or root server and you want to install the open.mp Dedicated server service on it?
+Do you have a Linux VPS and you want to install the open.mp Dedicated server service on it?
 You are in the right place.
 In this guide, we will explain the step by step process of installing this service on your Linux server.
 We will be using Ubuntu in the examples, but the process should be very similar for other distributions.

 :::tip
-Did you know that you can install our **ZAP GS/TS3 Interface** directly onto your VPS or root server, allowing you to setup game server services, with direct integration to your ZAP-Hosting dashboard, in just a few clicks!
+Did you know that you can install our **ZAP GS/TS3 Interface** directly onto your VPS, allowing you to setup game server services, with direct integration to your ZAP-Hosting dashboard, in just a few clicks!
 Learn more about the [GS/TS3 Interface](vserver-linux-gs-interface.md).
 :::

 <InlineVoucher />

 ## Preparation

-To begin with, connect to your VPS or root server via SSH.
+To begin with, connect to your VPS via SSH.
 Use our [SSH Initial Access](vserver-linux-ssh.md) guide if you need help doing this.

 ### Creating User